Frederiksberg Palace

 Frederiksberg Palace (Frederiksberg Slot) is a Baroque residence, located in Frederiksberg, Denmark, adjacent to the Copenhagen Zoo.
-It commands an impressive view over Frederiksberg Gardens, originally designed as a palace garden in the Baroque style.
-Constructed and extended from 1699 to 1735, the palace served as the royal family’s summer residence until the mid-19th century.
+It commands a view over Frederiksberg Gardens, originally designed as a palace garden in the Baroque style.
+Constructed and extended from 1699 to 1735, the palace served as the royal family's summer residence until the mid-19th century.
 Since 1869, it has housed the Royal Danish Military Academy.

 Style and history

 As crown prince, Frederick IV had broadened his education by travelling in Europe.
 He was particularly impressed by the architecture in Italy and, on his return to Denmark, asked his father, Christian V, for permission to build a summer palace on Solbjerg as the hill in Valby was then known.

 The original building, probably designed by Ernst Brandenburger, was completed in 1703 for Frederick IV as a small, one-storey summer residence.
 The first major extension, when it was converted into a three-storey H-shaped building, was completed in 1709 by Johan Conrad Ernst, giving the palace an Italian Baroque appearance.
 It was Lauritz de Thurah who executed the third and final extension from 1733 to 1738 when the palace received extensions to the lateral wings encircling the courtyard.

 Frederick IV spent many happy years at the palace.
 In 1716, he received the Russian czar Peter the Great at Frederiksberg Palace and in 1721, shortly after the death of his first wife, Queen Louise, he married his mistress Anne Sophie Reventlow there.
 Christian VII who was married to the English princess Caroline Matilda also spent some time in the palace.
 Their son, who was to become Frederick VI, loved the palace and lived there both as crown prince and as king.

 After Frederick VI's dowager wife Queen Marie died at the palace in March 1852, the building lay empty and fell into disrepair.
 In 1868, it was transferred to the War Ministry and the following year it became the Officers Academy.

 The building has twice undergone significant restoration work, first from 1927 to 1932 and later from 1993 to 1998.